Help Centre

 • Step 5: Merkle root (steps 1–4 combined)

-• Step 6: Certificate seal (merkle root + scan_id + version)
+• Step 6: Evidence chain seal (merkle root + scan_id + version)

-This meets Art.12 record-keeping requirements — it proves a scan happened, when it happened, and what was found, with cryptographic proof of non-alteration.
+This helps organise records that may support legal/compliance review under Art.12 record-keeping — it shows a scan happened, when it happened, and what was found, with cryptographic proof of non-alteration.
+Whether your full record-keeping programme satisfies Art.12 is for legal/compliance review to confirm.
+Not legal certification.

 🏆